tijko/IRC-Client/README.md

 A thin client for irc chat.
 You can log onto your favorite irc-channel from you commandline to send a quick message or two.
 Or for common use if you prefer the terminal to another interface.

-I will be adding in more commands but, for now you can send and receive standard messages.
+You can send and receive standard messages with a handful of other commands.

+When joining another channel you will automatically part from you current channel if any.

 #### usage